-In this Traders’ Academy lesson we will be discussing trading using IBKR Mobile on your Android.
+In this Traders’ Academy lesson, we will be discussing trading using IBKR Mobile on your Android.
 We’ll cover using the Order Ticket, attaching orders and navigating the Order Entry Wheel and using iBot to trade.
-Plus, we’ll explore the BookTrader tool where you can transmit orders from a deep book ladder of prices.

-From the Quote Details screen, tap Buy or Sell to open the Order ticket.
-If you are in Read-Only mode, you will be asked to complete the login process.
-After you log in – you will see your order ticket display.
+- Starting from the Quote Details screen, tap Sell or Buy to open the Order ticket.
+If you are in Read-Only mode, you will be asked to login.

-To create a Bracket order, attach both the Profit Taker and the Stop Loss just tap, edit the limit price for a profit taker and the stop loss stop price for the stop loss.
-Make sure that both sliders are turned on.
-Bracket Order is a two-part order comprising opposite side stop loss and profit taker orders.
+A Bracket Order is a two-part order comprising opposite side stop loss and profit taker orders.
 It’s designed to limit loss and lock in profit using two orders on either side of the parent order.
-Only one of the two children bracketing the parent order, the profit taker or the stop loss, will fill.
+Only one of the two child bracketing order around the parent order, the profit taker or the stop loss, could fill.

 Order Entry Wheel